johentsch/performed-midi-dataset/README.md

 usage:
 - usage:
-  - ground truth for position of bars (in MIDI perfo) → evaluation of beat tracking
+  - evaluation of symbolic  beat tracking procedure ground truth = annotations of positions of bars (in MIDI perfo)

-  - ground truth for evaluation of transcription (bar-by-bar transcription taking the bar positions in input)
+  - evaluation of transcription
+    bar-by-bar transcription taking the bar positions in input

+    ground truth = scores

 ---
 #### source Dataset
-the dataset is obtained by curating the following dataset by Jeong et al.
+the dataset is build by curation of the following dataset by Jeong et al.
 (manual cleaning of the beat mark annotations)

 - this dataset is used for the evalution of `VirtuosoNet` https://github.com/jdasam/virtuosoNet